fpc/FPCBuild/install/doc/readme.txt

 the fpc-devel mailing list.

-If you find a fault or 'feature' in a release, please report it either using the bug reporting interface available on our WWW pages (see above), or to the fpc-devel mailing list.
-PLEASE INCLUDE ALSO A COMPILABLE CODE FRAGMENT which can be used to reproduce the problem (or a link to larger archive if it cannot reproduced with small example), and state the version eg Win32, GO32v2, and the date of the compiler etc on which you noticed the problem & any other useful info so the developers can reproduce the problem, otherwise they may not be willing/able to fix it.
+If you find a fault or 'feature' in a release, please report it either using the bug reporting interface at http://bugs.freepascal.org, or to the fpc-devel mailing list.
+PLEASE ALWAYS INCLUDE A COMPILABLE CODE FRAGMENT that can be used to reproduce the problem (or a link to larger archive if it cannot be reproduced with small example).
+Also state the FPC version, target platform (Win32, Linux, ...), operating system version (XP, Ubuntu 12.04, ...), the used compiler options and any other useful info so the developers can reproduce the problem.
+Otherwise they may not be able to fix it.

 ****************************************************************************